 Learn about various types of English learners and the policies, regulations, and processes which pertain to the provision of inclusive and equitable education to English learners in PK-12.

 This course aims to build the foundational knowledge for teaching English as a second language.
 It covers key topics related to providing English language learners with equitable quality education compliant with federal and state laws and regulations.
 Examined topics include diversity of English learners, legal framework, language learning program models, instructional differentiation, advocacy, and assessment Experiential learning in the format of professional learning community and data interpretation skills are emphasized.
 10 hours of field experience are integrated into course assignments.

 - MED 576, Structure of American English for Educators (3 credits)

 Advance your knowledge of the English language, typical difficulties of English learners, and effective instructional strategies to teach the American English phonology and grammar.

-- MED 578, Culture and Life Experiences of English Language Learners (3 credits, 5 fieldwork hours)
+- MED 578, Cultural Aspects of Teaching English as a Second Language (3 credits, 5 fieldwork hours)